 Full Frame vs. Crop – Which To Choose

 If you are thinking of buying a new camera, please consider the following factors:

 You should consider your current lenses and make sure that they are going to match the new camera.
 Some lenses are designed for crop sensor cameras and won’t work with full frame.
-Does upgrading to full frame means that you will also have to spend money on new lenses?
+Does upgrading to a full frame mean that you will also have to spend money on new lenses?

 This is important for fairly obvious reasons.
 Don’t be afraid to buy a crop sensor camera if your budget doesn’t stretch to full frame.

-Thank you for reading this post, I hope you found it useful and helpful, If you have any question or comment, please write it in the box below, I will be glad to respond.
+Thank you for reading this post, I hope you found it useful and helpful, If you have any questions or comments, please write it in the box below, I will be glad to respond.

 If you enjoy the site, don’t forget to subscribe, we will only inform you when a new article is posted.